-PERM-A-BARRIER® VPL Low Temperature
+PERM-A-BARRIER® VPL Low Temperature (US Version)

 Fluid applied vapor permeable air barrier membrane for low temperature applications

 PERM-A-BARRIER® VPL Low Temp (LT) is a two-component, fluid-applied, acrylic membrane that cures to form a resilient, monolithic, fully bonded elastomeric sheet when applied to construction surfaces at temperatures between 20 °F (-7°C) and rising to 60 °F (16°C).

 PERM-A-BARRIER® VPL LT membrane provides superior protection against the damaging effects of air and liquid water ingress on building structures.
 The product creates a solid barrier against air infiltration and exfiltration, which minimizes associated energy loss and condensation problems.